 Choose a test object class to represent the custom control:

 The Book control is implemented as a Web table control to assist in its appearance.
-For the purpose of performing tests on this control, there is no need to for UFT to recognize the Book control as a table.
-On the other hand, the basic support that UFT provides a generic Web element, using the WebElement object, is not specific enough for the Book control.
-Therefore, you create a new test object class named WebExtBook, which extends WebElement, and teach UFT to identify this test object class as the one that represents the Book control.
+For the purpose of performing tests on this control, there is no need to for UFT One to recognize the Book control as a table.
+On the other hand, the basic support that UFT One provides a generic Web element, using the WebElement object, is not specific enough for the Book control.
+Therefore, you create a new test object class named WebExtBook, which extends WebElement, and teach UFT One to identify this test object class as the one that represents the Book control.

-Consider how UFT can identify which test object class to use to represent the control.
+Consider how UFT One can identify which test object class to use to represent the control.
 Keep in mind, however, that Extensibility Accelerator includes a point-and-click mechanism that you can use to automatically create rules for mapping test object classes to controls.
 Therefore, you do not have to make a final decision regarding these rules at the planning stage.